My Oil Tank Leaked aka

 It was a small leak as evidenced by the holes in the tank.
 My sniff meter (PID) says it is bad.

 What all those responses really mean are “We didn’t want to waste your $120.00 to do a test and find out you really don’t have much of a problem.
-We thought it was in our best interest, not yours to just tell it is bad and give you an expensive quote to remediate and in all honesty, we do not even know if you need remediation.
-If we did test the soil and find out the levels are below 5100 ppm (which is a fair amount of oil) you probably would not need to remediate and we would not make as much money."
+We thought it was in our best interest, not yours to just say the leak is bad and give you an expensive quote to remediate and in all honesty, we do not even know if you need remediation.
+How could we know if we didn't test?
+Would a doctor put you on a cholesterol lowering statin without getting blood work completed to see if your cholesterol is high?
+Now if we cared and if we did test the soil and find out the levels are below 5100 ppm (which is a fair amount of oil) you probably would not need to remediate and we would not make as much money."

 The field meter they use to tell you there is oil in the ground.
-Well that is more for presence or absence of oil.
+There is no government standard for what the meter tells you.
+It is more for presence or absence of oil.
 There is NO correlation as to what registers on the meter in the field and what the actual laboratory result would be.
+Heck they could put the meter on your neck and if you had cologne or perfume on the meter would light up, doesnt mean your contaminated, just aromatic.

 Drilling through the middle of the excavation and obtain soil samples to determine at what depth the oil tank leak stopped migrating vertically.
 Repeating this step on each of the four sides of the removed tank excavation to determine how far the oil has spread to the north, south, east and west.
 This is called delineation.
 Look at it in perspective, god forbid you are diagnosed with cancer, you will not undergo treatment or surgery until testing is done to define the extent of the cancer right?